 The Office of the Privacy Commissioner (OPC) Information Centre is an easily accessible resource to help answer privacy and PIPEDA questions.
 Contact them for more information.

 OPC business advisory consultations are provided at no charge for companies required to comply with PIPEDA.
 Get guidance on current privacy practices or review technology solutions to mitigate risks.
-Please reach out to Chris Willsher with a high-level description of your project and what you're looking to accomplish.
+Please reach out to Alayne Hynes with a high-level description of your project and what you're looking to accomplish.
 Here are a few considerations we look for before making introductions:

 Significance: Companies should present innovative, novel or otherwise significant privacy issues, for example, due to the sensitivity of the information, or the scale of personal information involved.